-Gensim is a free Python framework designed to automatically extract semantic topics from documents, as efficiently (computer-wise) and painlessly (human-wise) as possible.
+Gensim is a free Python library designed to automatically extract semantic topics from documents, as efficiently (computer-wise) and painlessly (human-wise) as possible.

-Gensim aims at processing raw, unstructured digital texts (“plain text”).
-The algorithms in gensim, such as Latent Semantic Analysis, Latent Dirichlet Allocation or Random Projections, discover semantic structure of documents, by examining word statistical co-occurrence patterns within a corpus of training documents.
+Gensim is designed to process raw, unstructured digital texts (“plain text”).
+The algorithms in gensim, such as Latent Semantic Analysis, Latent Dirichlet Allocation and Random Projections discover semantic structure of documents by examining statistical co-occurrence patterns of the words within a corpus of training documents.
 These algorithms are unsupervised, which means no human input is necessary – you only need a corpus of plain text documents.

-Creation of gensim was motivated by a perceived lack of available, scalable software frameworks that realize topic modelling, and/or their overwhelming internal complexity (hail java!).
+The creation of gensim was motivated by a perceived lack of available, scalable software frameworks that realize topic modelling, and/or their overwhelming internal complexity (hail Java!).
 You can read more about the motivation in our LREC 2010 workshop paper.
 If you want to cite gensim in your own work, please refer to that article (BibTeX).

 You’re welcome to share your results and experiments on the mailing list.